-Based on operating the unit for 50 hours on low and 50 hours on high at 30c/kW.
+Based on operating the unit without the lights on for 50 hours on low and 50 hours on high at 30c/kW.

 A Similar model is identical in most aspects except for a few.
 This means that a majority of its test results are identical so you can reasonably expect to get the same results from the model we tested, but for those aspects which aren't identical, we'll note these as "Not Tested" in the Compare tables.